Sanizzang/Algorithm/Brute_Force/DisassembleAndSum_2231/Description_kyongkyong289.md

 > ## Problem:[DisassembleAndSum](https://www.acmicpc.net/problem/2231)
 >
 > ### 1.
 Understanding problem
-> For a natural number N, disassemble sum is sum of N and digits of N, for example, 245's diassemble sum is
+> For a natural number N, disassemble sum is sum of N and digits of N.
-> 245 + 2 + 4 + 5 = 256.
-Then, we can say 245 is constructor of 256.
+> For example, 245's diassemble sum is 245 + 2 + 4 + 5 = 256.
+Then, we can say 245
+> is constructor of 256.
 > For a given N, find the least constructor of N. If it doesn't exist, print 0.
 > ### 2.
 Redefining a problem
 > For a given number N(1 <= N <= 1000000), find the least number which sum of number and digits of number is N.